← Back to Library

 • There are ten distinct archetypes derived from five elemental interactions (generating, controlling, etc.) split by Yin/Yang polarity.

-• They act as the psychological and relational layer of your chart, dictating your career inclinations, social dynamics, and life priorities.
+• They act as the psychological and relational layer of a chart, offering a traditional vocabulary for career inclinations, social dynamics, and priorities rather than fixed outcomes.

 The system is mathematically elegant: take the Day Master and measure every other element in the chart against it through five types of interaction (same, generate, be generated, control, be controlled), split by Yin-Yang polarity.
-The result is ten distinct archetypes that map to career patterns, relationship dynamics, and psychological profiles with remarkable precision.
+The result is ten distinct archetypes that provide a structured traditional vocabulary for career patterns, relationship dynamics, and psychological tendencies.

 Friend / Companion